fasiha/ebisu/README.md

 In this example, after more than a year since review, the probability of recall gets crushed by exponential decay—the last leaky integrator.
 This can be avoided by using higher `hmax`, and this is why the default `hmax=1e5`, i.e., 11.4-ish years.

-Having said *all* this, the most import input to `initModel` is the one without a default: `maxMean`, a number between 0 and 1 that represents the weight of the final `n`th leaky integrator and therefore all other weights.
+Having said *all* this, the most import input to `initModel` is `maxMean`, a number between 0 and 1 that represents the weight of the final `n`th leaky integrator and therefore all other weights.
+Given how likely it is that you have *no* interest in specifying such a strange quantity, whereas you probably have a good sense of the overall halflife of this fact, `initModel` also lets you specify `initHlMean`, your best guess as to this fact’s initial memory halflife, in hours.

+> Math note: we expand on this below but in a nutshell, we find the `wmaxMean` that yields this halflife.

 `now` is milliseconds since the Unix epoch (midnight UTC, Jan 1, 1970).
 Provide this to customize when the student learned this fact, otherwise Ebisu will use the current time.